 A court of law will only allow evidence to be placed before it if it is admissible in accordance with what generally can be put as evidence.
 A general exclusion on copies of original documents is no longer fitting.
-Indeed, in some cases a documents may be unintelligible in its original form without its being converted and displayed on screen or printed out for example in the case of a document stored digitally on magnetic disk.
-However, the original must be produced if it is available this rule would apply where original has been destroyed.
+Indeed, in

 The validation and verification of electronic information is considerably significant subject for judicial and legal system.
 It is called by many names such as digital rights management, digital signature, secure computing and others.
 It is suffice to say in courts need to know if the document is complete and has not changed.
 Businesspeople and consumers should know that legal validity, court admissibility, and enforceability are not the same thing.
 Each concept has a distinct definition, set of requirements, and, most importantly, contribution to the outcome of a legal dispute.
-Certain criteria must be met in order for an esignature to be admissible in court.
+Certain criteria must be met in order for an e-signature to be admissible in court.
 Any person who hopes to present an electronically signed contract in front of a judge needs to be able to prove the intent of the signatory and the security of the signed document.
 If the document could have been tampered with or altered in any way after it was signed, there is a high likelihood that a judge will refuse to allow it to be admitted in court.
 Specifically, an e-signed document may be legally valid but ruled inadmissible in court due to weaknesses in security, audit logs, or authentication.
 This is why it is critical that businesses select an e-signature solution that is highly reputable and meets the highest standards of technical integrity.
 Lastly, the enforceability of a contract depends not only on its validity and admissibility, but also the contents of the agreement itself.
 In a dispute, a judge may examine whether: the terms of a particular agreement were clear and consistent, there was consideration (an exchange of value between parties), the parties had legal capacity (ability) to sign, whether a party was under duress or undue influence, and whether a party signed by mistake or without knowledge of the agreement's meaning.
 Most businesses have an attorney draft or review their agreements prior to execution with these criteria in mind, in order to maximize enforceability in the future should the contents of the document face scrutiny in court.